jolyndenning/shell-setup/README.md

 # shell-setup
-Joel's favorite aliases and other shell stuff
+Jolyn's favorite aliases and other shell stuff

 ## Installation